sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 Open the sshd_config.

 **Be careful though as this file configures ssh and you can totally ruin your Synology if you change the wrong things.
-If you didn't make a backup do it definitly now!**
+If you didn't make a backup do it definitely now!**

 ```shell
 sudo vi /etc/ssh/sshd_config